statamic-rad-pack/runway/docs/fieldtypes.md

         display: Categories
 ```

+### BelongsToMany

+You can use the HasMany fieldtype to handle `belongsToMany` relationships.
+Simply add a HasMany fieldtype to both sides of the relationship and you'll be golden!

 ## Title Format

 The `title_format` configuration option allows you to specify a title format to be used when related models are displayed in the Control Panel.